 How can I find the right voice for my story?

 An RH can list an audition on the ACX marketplace but they should be prepared to be swamped with offers.
-The more specific you are with your project description, the better.
+The more specific you are with your project description, the better, especially if you are looking for a specific accent or background.
 A more strategic approach is to seek out the right voice either directly on ACX's narrator list or even on social media.
 If your ideal narrator is not available, they are usually happy to give you alternative recommendations from their own network.

 Where can I find more information?